dasnoopy/MyAdwaita-Colors/README.md

  **TODO:**
 - read color combination from external conf file : only read (add/remove can be done manually)
 - run script out of gnome-shell folder
+- better gtk.css management
+  - add lines in append and only at first run and if file already exist